 While international trade and investment have flourished since the end of WWII, intra-industry divisions over trade policy precede the post-war wave of liberalization.
 I identify these split trade-policy demands in congressional testimony over the Smoot-Hawley Tariff, complementing the seminal industry-based descriptions of 1929’s protectionist demands.

 Heterogeneity in both firm characteristics and market behaviors can explain patterns in stances over a range of foreign economic policy issues.
-[Hosted version is a very early draft.]
+[The hosted version is a very early draft.]

 The Effectiveness of Monetary Policy Anchors: Firm-Level Evidence (with J Lawrence Broz).
 International Organization 64(4).
 2010.